 Productive soil vs Fertile soil

-Soil fertility refers to the ability of a soil to supply all the essential nutrients to plants in adequate amounts, available forms and in suitable proportions (balance).
+Fertile soil definition: Soil fertility refers to the ability of soil to supply all the essential nutrients to plants in adequate amounts, available forms, and in suitable proportions (balance).
 It is measured in terms of available forms of essential nutrient elements in the soil at any given time.

-Soil productivity refers to the ability of a soil to produce crops.
+Productive soil definition: Soil productivity refers to the ability of soil to produce crops.
 Productivity is a broader term that includes fertility as one of the important factors which contribute towards crop yield.
-This is not a soil property alone but the function of several factors like management practices, irrigation, drainage, plant protection measures, climate etc. This is measured in terms of harvests or crop yield in relation to production factors for a specific kind of soil.
+This is not a soil property alone but the function of several factors like management practices, irrigation, drainage, plant protection measures, climate, etc. This is measured in terms of harvests or crop yield in relation to production factors for a specific kind of soil.

-Thus soil fertility represents the status of available plant nutrients in soil while soil productivity indicates the resultant effect of various factors influencing crop production, both within and beyond the soil.
-Soil productivity and soil fertility are two terms which always create confusion in our minds.
-Soil fertility is the status or the inherent capacity of the soil to supply nutrients to plants in adequate amounts and in suitable proportions.
-It does not include the climatic condition and production management of crops.
+Thus soil fertility represents the status of available plant nutrients in the soil while soil productivity indicates the resultant effect of various factors influencing crop production, both within and beyond the soil.
+Soil productivity and soil fertility are two terms that always create confusion in our minds.

 It is the potential status of the soil to produce crops.
-It depends upon physical, chemical and biological factors of soil.
-The fertility of a certain soil is same in all the climates.
-It refers only the status or the inherent capacity of the soil to supply nutrients to plants in adequate amounts and in suitable proportions.
+It depends upon the physical, chemical, and biological factors of soil.
+The fertility of a certain soil is the same in all climates.
+It refers only to the status or the inherent capacity of the soil to supply nutrients to plants in adequate amounts and in suitable proportions.

-It’s the resultant of various factors influencing soil management.
+It’s the result of various factors influencing soil management.
 It can be assessed in the field under particular climate conditions.
-It depends upon location, fertility, physical conditions etc. It is not an inherent property of soil.
+It depends upon location, fertility, physical conditions, etc. It is not an inherent property of soil.
 Soil productivity differs according to the variations in climate and location.

 Under these conditions, crop growth is restricted though the soil has sufficient amounts of nutrients.
 We can easily understand these two terms in the following equation-

-i.
-Soil fertility is the function of available nutrients of soil fertility = f (Nutrient status of Soil)
+- Soil fertility is the function of available nutrients of soil fertility = f (Nutrient status of Soil)

-ii.Soil Productivity = f (Soil fertility + Management + Climate)
+- Soil Productivity = f (Soil fertility + Management + Climate)

-Above all discussion we can say that, all productive soils are must be fertile, but all fertile soils may not be productive.
+Above all discussion, we can say that all productive soils are must be fertile, but all fertile soils may not be productive.